Thinkofname/thinkofname.github.io/_posts/2018-02-28-february-change-log.md

 ![Staff can now finally take a break](/img/staff-room.jpg){:align="left"}

 Finally added a staff room which will allow tired staff to rest.
-Currently the room only contains sofas to rest on but i'm planning more in the future.
+Currently the room only contains sofas to rest on but I'm planning more in the future.

 In order to have sofas work (due to allowing two people on one object) I reworked the sitting scripts in rooms and shared a lot of the code between them in the